-a "now-vital liquid", Business Week
+a "now-vital liquid",

-entirely upbeat report on agribusiness giant ADM's recent profits, driven in part by surging prices of ethanol, completely ignoring the warning of an "
+on Wednesday has an entirely upbeat report on agribusiness giant ADM's recent profits, driven in part by surging prices of ethanol, completely ignoring the warning of an "

 " we mentioned here yesterday.
 ADM is the largest producer of ethanol in the United States, even though bioproducts (like ethanol) only account for one-fifth of the company’s operating profits, the magazine says.
 Unsurprisingly, the increased price of ethanol is making gasoline-ethanol blends more expensive around the country.

 Business Week also mentions, using information from the American Petroleum Institute, that the U.S. produced just under 4 billion gallons of ethanol and consumed 139.6 billion gallons of gasoline in 2005.
 ADM also announced they would increase domestic production of

 .
 Keeping even a little bit up to date on how the international business community views ethanol gives us a window into the now-vital liquid’s future.